scuzzydude/asimov/asimov.md

 The conversion of intellectual property to genius wealth is so much cleaner.
 There is very little liability, and I imagine the Scoot system will be an aid to the prevention and early detection of intellectual property theft.

 Turning property into genius wealth is a one-way street.
 It must be for the system to remain balanced.
-A SSPE that as a legal entity crosses into the property domain.
+A SSPE is a legal entity crosses into the property domain.
 A SSPE has one foot in the responsibility domain, and one in the land of property.

 Jay-Z can't just say, "*I give this Bentley to humanity*," and leave the keys on the seat, text Chris Paul to drop his coverage, and just hoof it back to the crib.
 He's legally liable for the car and any damage done by the car.